achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    f.Scaling of data

-       1.Normalisation
+       1.Normalisation (Min Max Scaling) robust scaling

        2.Standardization

-       3.Min Max Scaling

-       4.Robust Scaler not influenced by outliers because using of median,IQR
+       3.Robust Scaler not influenced by outliers because using of median,IQR

    Q-Q plot or Shapiro-Wilk Normality Test  is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to Improve performance if not distributed then use below methods to bring it guassian distribution